XUKEREN/vcfannotatoR/README.md

 ````
 **vcfannotatoR.R** is ready for use in your command line.
 ## How to use vcfannotatoR
 To run vcfannotatoR execute the vcfannotatoR.R script.
-This script catches the arguments from the command line and produces a tsv with variant annotation.
+This script catches the arguments from the command line and produces a tsv with variant annotations.
 ### Arguments

 You can type the following in the command line to check options: